Wiki · Person · Last reviewed June 23, 2026

 Kak's privacy work is not separate from her AI work.
 Her policy frame treats AI as an accelerant for data extraction: systems become more valuable when they can ingest, infer from, and act on intimate personal information at scale.

 She has also written on biometric regulation.
 AI Now's Regulating Biometrics work, edited by Kak, examines global legal and policy approaches to facial recognition and related biometric systems.
 The concern is not merely accuracy.
-It is the expansion of persistent identification into workplaces, borders, housing, policing, public benefits, and everyday civic life.
+It is the expansion of persistent identification, biometric categorization, and verification into workplaces, borders, housing, policing, public benefits, schools, and everyday civic life.

 This makes Kak's work adjacent to Joy Buolamwini's audit-and-civil-rights frame and Meredith Whittaker's privacy-and-surveillance frame.
 All three ask what happens when the right to participate in society is mediated by systems built to identify, classify, score, and steer.